GraphQL-Training/lightweight-graphql-react/slides.md

 ???

-Pulling these together we have the layout component which renders both the header and settings page components passing down the current user.
+Pulling these together we have the Layout component which renders both the Header and SettingsPage components passing down the currentUser.

 ---
 class: has-code